RohitPawar001/web-scraping/README.md

 # web-scraping
-this repository contains web scraping by using python , scrapy.
+this repository contains web scraping projects by using python , scrapy.